thinkb4/a-walk-in-react/README.md

   - Class Based Components (legacy)
     - Class based vs Functional components
   - Hooks
+    - What is a Hook
+    - Hook Rule
  - State
     - useState Hook
+    - What does the useState call do?
+    - What do we pass to useState as an argument?
+    - When to use it?
+    - Import useState
+    - Initialize useState
+    - Read State
+    - Update State
+    - What Can State Hold
-    - How to update State
+    - Updating Objects and Arrays in State
-    - Controlled or uncontrolled components
   - Effects
     - useEffect Hook
     - What are side effects